John Scotus Eriugena: De Divina Praedestinatione

-Eriugena was considered orthodox by his authorities and a few years later was selected by Hincmar, archbishop of Reims, to defend the doctrine of liberty of will against the extreme predestinarianism of the monk Gottschalk (Gotteschalchus), whose view of predestination pre-figured the Calvinist position.
-The Catholic Church opposed Gottschalk's position because it denied the inherent value of good works and condemned him at the Council of Quiersy 835.
+Eriugena was considered orthodox by his authorities and a few years later was selected by Hincmar, archbishop of Reims, to defend the doctrine of liberty of will against the monk Gottschalk (Gotteschalchus), whose view of predestination followed that of Augustinianism.
+The Catholic Church condemned Gottschalk's at the Council of Quiersy 835.
 The treatise De Divina Praedestinatione composed for this occasion has been preserved, and it was probably from its content that Eriugena's orthodoxy became suspect.
 Eriugena argues the question of predestination entirely on speculative grounds, and starts with the bold affirmation that philosophy and religion are fundamentally one and the same.
 Even more significant is his handling of authority and reason.
 Eriugena offered a brief proof that there can be predestination only for the good, for all folk are summoned to be saints.

 Augustine's view of predestination prefigured the debate as such: human beings cannot will what is good without the action of divine grace.
 Since they are dependent upon grace, it follows that human beings cannot save themselves; that means, some people are predestined to salvation.